IshrakAbedin/AOISource/README.md

 USING DOTNET GUI APPLICATION
 ----------------------------------------------------------------------
 The DOTNET GUI application takes the same input but through a GUI form and then passes it to bridge.py.
 However, the application can format the inputs itself, show the minimum required time and let review and modify tasks.
 For running in *Windows*, a precompiled version of the application can be found at https://github.com/IshrakAbedin/AOIArtifact.

+** GUI is not up to date with the latest python code and solver with Min/Max work duration**